jsiegenthaler/hueget/README.md

 ```
 You must enter the options in the order -i, -k, -p

-Example to run gethue on a raspberry pi with ip address 192.168.0.50, default port 3000, and with a Hue API key of UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj:
+Example to run hueget on a raspberry pi with ip address 192.168.0.50, default port 3000, and with a Hue API key of UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj:
 ```
-$ node gethue.js -i 192.168.0.50 -k UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
+$ node hueget.js -i 192.168.0.50 -k UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 ```
 The same again, but using port 1234:
 ```
-$ node gethue.js -i 192.168.0.50 -k UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj -p 1234
+$ node hueget.js -i 192.168.0.50 -k UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj -p 1234
 ```
-A successful start of gethue will show:
+A successful start of hueget will show:
 ```
-gethue v1.0.0
+hueget v1.0.0
 commands will be sent to 192.168.0.50 with API key UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj listening on port 1234
 ```
-# Starting gethue as a Service
+# Starting hueget as a Service
-You can configure your system to automatically start **gethue** when your system restarts.
+You can configure your system to automatically start **hueget** when your system restarts.
 On my raspberry pi, I use [pm2](https://github.com/Unitech/pm2) (process manager 2).
-To start **gethue** with **pm2**, and have it daemonized, monitored and kept alive forever, enter:
+To start **hueget** with **pm2**, and have it daemonized, monitored and kept alive forever, enter:
 ```
-$ pm2 start gethue
+$ pm2 start hueget
 ```
-Managing gethue is straigtforward:
+Managing hueget is straigtforward:
 ```
-$ pm2 stop gethue
+$ pm2 stop hueget
-$ pm2 restart gethue
+$ pm2 restart hueget
-$ pm2 delete gethue
+$ pm2 delete hueget
 ```
 For more information see https://github.com/Unitech/pm2